radeoliv/petroleum-explorer/readme.md

 # Petroleum Explorer

-This is the main repository for the petroleum data visualization tool.
+Petroleum Explorer is a system for processing and visualizing oil and gas data.
-Developed by Rodrigo Silva.
-Designed for Dr. Xin Wang.
-University of Calgary.
+Developed by Bingjie Wei and Rodrigo Silva - Supervised by Dr. Xin Wang - University of Calgary.